rubenpazch/capstone-conference-page/README.md

 ## Built With

+Concepts used on this project

 - HTML
 - CSS
 - SASS
 - Javascript
+- font-awesome

+Tools used on this project

 - Stickler CI
 - Visual Studio Code
 - CSS Formatter
 - Stylelint

 ## Screenshot